 How to Make Pan-Seared Fish to Perfection

-The pan-frying technique is nothing new, but I often struggle with attaining a super CRISP exterior no matter which protein what I’m cooking.
-Jessica gives us a lot of tips to help ensure that perfect pan-sear.
-First, she encourages us to blot the halibut before cooking, drying up any excess moisture.
+The pan-frying technique is nothing new, but I often struggle with attaining a super CRISP exterior when cooking proteins.
+Jessica offers a variety of tips to help ensure that perfect sear.
 Cooking a wet piece of fish causes excess splattering and steam, which delays the browning.
-I simply wrapped a paper towel around the filets before cooking.
+Jessica encourages us to blot the halibut before cooking, drying up any excess moisture.
+I simply wrapped a paper towel around the fillets before cooking.

-Additionally, always start with a very hot pan and do not move the fish when it’s cooking.
-I used a cast iron skillet, but any skillet is great as long as it’s hot.
-Jessica’s cook’s note teaches us that grapeseed or vegetable oil is preferred for pan-searing.
-She says, “these oils have a neutral flavor and high smoke point (above 390°F (199°C)) compared to extra virgin olive oil and are therefore safer to use.”
+She also recommends starting with a very hot pan and leaving the fish, untouched, while it’s cooking.
+I use a cast-iron skillet, but any skillet is great as long as it’s hot.
+And lastly, she advises using grapeseed or vegetable oil because “these oils have a neutral flavor and high smoke point (above 390°F (199°C)) compared to extra virgin olive oil and are therefore safer to use.”